piratesss/manchester-united-tierlist/README.md

 ```

--   name = Soure Name
+-   name = Source Name
 -   type = Journalist / Reporter / Anchor
 -   tier = The source tier
 -   workplace = The source workplace(s)
 -   link = their twitter handle link, if they do not have twitter leave it "N/A"
--   region = Their region, if unsure you don't need to include this
+-   region = Their region, if unsure, you don't need to include this
 -   club = The clubs where they report to, if unsure not necessary
--   not_twitter_link = boolea, only when the source might not have a twitter handle
+-   not_twitter_link = boolean, only when the source might not have a twitter handle

 <hr/>

 ## Contributing to manchester-united-tierlist

 -   If you feel the info does not match or needs updating please feel free to update the JSON values and create a pull
-    request or add new entries if necessary following the JSON strucure above.
+    request or add new entries if necessary following the JSON structure above.

-*   If you are adding images please add it in the public folder, import it in the public/index.ts and then based on the image being a club or country use it in app/utils.
+*   If you are adding images please add them in the public folder, import them in the public/index.ts, and then based on the image being a club or country use it in app/utils.